bercat/verb/README.md

 # verb

-Skoleoppgave i java.
-Teste bøyning av engelske verb.
+A little task in java.